Before you go and ride your ATV or Side By Side, there are a few must have ATV accessories you need to get.

 I can’t tell you how many times I rode with someone and the ATV was having issues starting, and all it was is the 10mm screw on the battery or starter relay.

-16. ATV Battery Charger
+16. Smart Battery Charger

 If you’re not going to ride your ATV or side by side for a few weeks, then you’ll need to keep the battery on charge.

-ATV batteries are small and die far more easily than the ones for your truck.
+These batteries are small and die far more easily than the ones for your truck.
 To keep this from happening, you need to keep them on charge.

-If you do have power where you keep your ATV, then use a smart battery charger like this one*.
+If you do have power, then use a smart battery charger like this one (ad).
 You need a battery charger that will turn on and off as needed, overcharging the battery is bad.

-17. ATV Sound System
+17. Sound System

 I feel like I’ve seen it all when it comes to people tricking out their ATVs with speakers.